Open Call — Common LAB 2024

 - Workshops and masterclasses - on techniques/practices, in relation to a specific context or to the work of the selected artists

-- Practical sessions on author status and professional environment - on copyright, project financing, contracts, access to international networks
+- Individual or group professional development training on topics such as copyright, project financing, contracts, access to international networks

 - Encounters, city visits and meetings - with the teams of the host organisation; with guest artistic mentors; with local communities, including artistic communities, activists, partners, mediators; with other artists in residency; with different working contexts